AlexsLemonade/identifier-refinery/README.md

 ![](https://i.imgur.com/GphUr2m.png)
 # identifier-refinery [![](https://zenodo.org/badge/DOI/10.5281/zenodo.1322711.svg)](https://zenodo.org/record/1322711)

-Tools and assets for easy and reproducable gene identifier conversion.
+Tools and assets for easy and reproducible gene identifier conversion.

 ## Methods

-This repository is used to build matricies which can convert between different gene identifiers.
+This repository is used to build matrices which can convert between different gene identifiers.

-These conversion matricies are built by:
+These conversion matrices are built by:

  * Randomly choosing raw CEL files from NCBI GEO for a given platform accession code (in `/cels`)
  * Reading the CEL header and joining Brainarray (e.g., `hgu133plus2hsensgprobe`) and Bioconductor (e.g., `hgu133plus2.db`) (x, y) coordinates